fabragaMS/ADPE2E/README.md

 Throughout a series of 5 labs you will progressively implement a modern data platform architecture using datasets from New York City.

-You will start ingesting relational data about traffic collisions in Manhattan hosted by SQL Server in your Azure SQL Data Warehouse.
-Then we will introduce the concepts of data lake and  big data challenges and you will put then to practice by ingesting and processing over 100 million yellow taxi ride records stored as large data files stored in your data lake.
+You will start ingesting relational data about motorvehicle collisions in Manhattan hosted in an Azure SQL Database into your Azure SQL Data Warehouse.
+Then we will introduce the concepts of data lake and  big data challenges and you will put then to practice by ingesting and processing over 50 million yellow taxi ride records stored as large data files stored in your data lake.

 You will then have use Databricks and the power of Spark clusters to explore big data files.
 Then you will incorporate AI into your data pipeline by invoking Cognitive Services Computer Vision API to automatically generate metadata for New York City street photographies and store them in a Cosmos DB database.
 Finally, you will use the Twitter hashtag #NYC as a source of streaming events that you will capture, store and process in real time with Event Hubs, Stream Analytics and Power BI.